-if the committee is recommending that a new policy should be introduced;

-if the committee is drawing attention to new areas of risk.
+- if the committee is recommending that existing policy should be amended; - if the committee is recommending that a new policy should be introduced; - if the committee is drawing attention to new areas of risk.

 All recommendations should also be accompanied by details of the relevant implications e.g. policy, legal, finance, human resource etc.